cnabio/cnab-spec/400-claims.md

 The word _claim_ was chosen because it represents the relationship between a certain CNAB host environment and the resources that were created by a CNAB runtime in that host environment.
 In this sense, an environment takes responsibility for those resources if and only if it can _claim_ them.
 A claim is an _external assertion of ownership_.
 That is, the claim itself is not "installed" into the host environment.
 It is stored separately, possibly in an entirely different location.

-The claims system is designed to satisfy the requirements of the [Bundle Runtime specification](103-bundle-runtime.md) regarding the tracking `CNAB_REVISION` and `CNAB_LAST_REVISION`.
+The claims system is designed to satisfy the requirements of the [Bundle Runtime specification](103-bundle-runtime.md) regarding the tracking of `CNAB_REVISION` and `CNAB_LAST_REVISION`.
 It also provides a description of how the state of a bundle installation may be represented.

 This specification uses the terminology defined in [the CNAB Core specification](100-CNAB.md).